-Children programming is the new normal.
-From so many codes, there are some code languages for kids, especially.
-The learning curve must be age appropriate and step-by-step in order for children to have a strong foundation.
-Kids coding languages include a wide variety, beginning at Scratch, and extending till CSS.
+Kid’s coding is the new normal.
+From so many languages, there are some for kids, especially.
+The learning curve must be age-appropriate and step-by-step for children to have a strong foundation.
+Kids coding languages are circulating a lot these days over the internet.

-Here is an age-wise list of the best programming languages for kids:
+Here is an age-wise List of the Best Kids Coding Languages:

 1. Top 3 programming languages for kids who are 7 years and above